integrations/slack/README.md

 <p align="left"><img width="500" alt="IssueManage" src="docs/images/IssueManage.png"></p>

-Note: When you peform an action on the issue card from slack, the response is added a reply the thread if you didn't subscribe to that activity through subscriptions.
-However, if you subscribe, you will also get notifications for activities happened outside Slack as well.
+Note: When you perform an action on the issue card from Slack, the response is added as a reply to the thread even if you didn't subscribe to that activity through subscriptions.
+However, if you subscribe, you will also get notifications for activities that happen outside Slack as well.

 ### Link previews
 <!-- preserve old anchor in case other docs link there -->